Marlin Model 336

 The Marlin Model 336 is a lever-action rifle and carbine made by Marlin Firearms.
 Since its introduction in 1948, it has been offered in a number of different calibers and barrel lengths, but is commonly chambered in .30-30 Winchester or .35 Remington, using a 20- or 24-inch barrel.
-Currently, the model with a 24-inch barrel is only available in .30-30 Winchester.
-The Model 336 is currently not in production.
+Currently, several models with a 16-, 19- and 20-inch barrels are available in .30-30 Winchester.
+The Model 336 is now back in production as of March 27, 2023.

-Ruger says they plan to bring new Marlin 336’s into full production sometime in February or March, 2023.

 History

-The Model 336 is a direct development of the Marlin Model 1893 rifle which was produced from 1893 to 1936.
+The Model 336 is a direct development of the Marlin Model 1893 rifle, which was produced from 1893 to 1936.
 Based on the patents of L.L.
 Hepburn, the Model 1893 incorporated a new locking bolt system and a two-piece firing pin.
 In 1936, with only minor changes to the stock, forearm, and sights, the Model 1893 was redesignated the Model 1936 (soon renamed the Model 36).
 All of these firearms featured a solid-top receiver made of forged steel and incorporated side ejection of fired cartridges.
-Compared to the Winchester 94, then the predominant lever-action hunting rifle, the Model 36 was somewhat heavier with a simpler internal mechanism and a full pistol grip-type buttstock in contrast to the Winchester 94's straight grip stock.
+Compared to the Winchester 94, then the predominant lever-action hunting rifle, the Model 36 was somewhat heavier with a simpler internal mechanism and a full pistol grip-type buttstock in contrast to the Winchester 94's straight-grip stock.

 In 1948, the Model 36 was replaced by the Model 336, which incorporated the patents of Thomas R. Robinson, Jr., a Marlin employee.
 Sold under both the Marlin and Glenfield brands, the Model 336 has been in continuous production from 1948 to the present day, and is currently produced by Ruger Firearms under the Marlin brand.
-Ruger is expected to start production of Marlin rifles sometime 2021.

-While most current variants of the Model 336 feature a full pistol-grip walnut stock, 20 inch barrel and full length tube magazine, other versions of the 336 have been frequently offered by Marlin over the years, including barrel lengths of 16.25-inch, 18-inch, 22-inch and 24-inch barrels, half-length magazines, and models with straight grips and/or hardwood (birch) stocks.
+While most current variants of the Model 336 feature a full pistol-grip walnut stock, 20-inch barrel and full-length tube magazine, other versions of the 336 have been frequently offered by Marlin over the years, including barrel lengths of 16.25-inch, 18-inch, 22-inch, and 24-inch barrels; half-length magazines; straight-grip stocks; and hardwood furniture.